qorix-group/process_description/process/general_concepts/score_review_concept.rst

 In case the author or the reviewer(s) cannot agree on a solution, the safety/security/quality manger who initiated the inspection will be asked to moderate this by requesting also his review.

-The following picture shall illustrate how a status lifecycle of a requirement workproduct will look like.
+The following picture shall illustrate how a status lifecycle of a requirement work product will look like.
 The lifecycle for an architecture work product should be similar.

 .. figure:: _assets/inspection_workflow.drawio.svg